Last updated on October 9th, 2017

 A well-organized design is said to have a good hierarchy.
 It makes it easy to navigate and makes it simpler to look for the required information.
 Typographic hierarchy is essential for a great design, majorly so for the text-heavy designs.
 Graphic designers of Designhill set up a basic hierarchy in the design for the magazines, newsletters, books and other print advertorials.

 Details to the typography can either make the design or break it.
-Spacing and alignment are the two factors that make the difference between a cluttered and orderly design.
-Also called as letter spacing, maintain the tracking is necessary for an improved typography.
+Spacing and alignment are the two factors that makes a difference between a cluttered and orderly design.
 Consistent amount of horizontal space will make the text look looser or tighter in overall capacity.

 A common technique for saving more space in designs is to decrease the tracking.
 This, however, should not be confused with margin.
 The blank space around the edges creates intentional effect on the text.
 This is enhanced with the appropriate use of white spaces.
 Balanced, organized design should have enough white space for the convenience of the readers.